rodriggochaves/elixir-phoenix-101/sprint01/exercises/basic_types_exercises.md

 iex> assert(a == [1,2,3,4,5])
 ```

 04. We have an question for you guys.
-What the difference between a List and
+What is the difference between a List and
 a Tuple?